 Basic Roasted Butternut Squash

-Everyday on my Facebook page, I ask what people are making for dinner.
+Everyday on in the No-Fuss Food and Fun group on Facebook, I ask what people are making for dinner.
 Part of it is to have a community where people give each other ideas, and inspire me, as well.
 But part of it is also to make everyone feel better when we just aren’t in the mood, just haul out the leftovers, opt for takeout because, or whatever because, you know, we all have those days.
 Even food bloggers.
 And yet, when I’m telling what I am making, I always hesitate a bit before I type something like hot dogs or frozen veggies or scrambled eggs.
-I don’t know if it is because I am a food blogger, foodie, wannabe (but not quite there yet) health nut, but I don’t cut myself the slack that I think everyone deserves.
+I don’t know if it is because I am a food blogger or just your average wannabe supermom, but I don’t cut myself the slack that I think everyone deserves.
 We are all busy, right?

-In fact, I was at the grocery store on Sunday and texted The Hubby to see if he preferred pasta or pizza, totally intending to get spaghetti squash or make zucchini noodles for myself, and pick up a box of whole wheat pasta or some whole wheat pizza dough for the guys – I wanted this to be a semi-healthy dinner), and I was going to pull some sauce out of the freezer.
+In fact, I was at the grocery store on Sunday and texted The Hubby to see if he preferred pasta or pizza, totally intending to get spaghetti squash or make zucchini noodles for myself, and pick up a box of whole wheat pasta or some whole wheat pizza dough for the guys, and I was going to pull some sauce out of the freezer.
 Well he tells me he is craving Alfredo.
 I said that I don’t know how to make it.
-Not that I couldn’t make it, but I didn’t want to have to research a recipe in the middle of Shop Rite, figure out how to lighten it up because I didn’t want something sooo heavy, then backtrack to get the rest of the ingredients in the aisles I already went through.
-I mean, I’ve made Pumpkin Cauli-Fredo, so I’m sure I could have made a healthier creamy sauce, but I didn’t think The Hubby really wanted pureed veggies as a sauce, and I have to cut him a break every once in awhile.
+Not that I couldn’t make it, but I didn’t want to have to research a recipe in the middle of the grocery store, figure out how to lighten it up because I didn’t want something sooo heavy that particular night, then backtrack to get the rest of the ingredients in the aisles I already went through.
+I mean, I’ve made Pumpkin Cauli-Fredo and Butternut Squash Macaroni and Cheese, so I’m sure I could have made a healthier creamy sauce, but I didn’t think The Hubby really wanted pureed veggies as a sauce, and I have to cut him a break every once in awhile.
 Plus, I really just wanted to throw something together, not steam and sauté and puree and season.
 Or even really think.
 So I…

 Bought a jar of alfredo sauce! *shudder* Albeit “light” alfredo sauce, because, again, I didn’t want a goopy calorie bomb.
-And I hate to admit it, but it wasn’t that bad! *shudder*
+And I have to admit, it wasn’t that bad!

 While we all know that homemade, real food is better for our bodies, sometimes even food bloggers and wannabe health nuts need a little help from the store.
 Especially when The Hubby throws a random craving at you at the last possible second.
 And you know what?
 It was probably better than ordering Fettuccine Alfredo from the pizza joint down the street.
-Plus, I was able to add some peas and carrots without protestations (from The Hubby, actually, not the three-year-old, who happily eats his peas and carrots).
+Plus, I was even able to add some peas and carrots without protestations.

 I also feel like those of you that have been reading along for awhile have come to expect something more.
 Well, there will be something more.
 I mean, you can eat this squash just as is, because simply roasting veggies caramelizes their natural sugars and just brings out all kinds of flavors.
-The Bug can just pop these babies like candy.
-I can, too!
+It really does make a simple side dish for a steak or perhaps Lemon Herb Slow-Cooker Roast Chicken.

 Plus, I just thought it looked pretty, and wanted to photography the orange, glistening jewels.
 See – win win win!!!